Komrod/bootstrap-Formz/README.md

 // just call render() on the Formz object and get the HTML var html = form.render();

-// Then just write it to the document or whatever you want document.write(html);
+// Then just write it to the document or do whatever you want document.write(html);
 ```

 This will create an horizontal form with a login, password and button.
 There are many field types and many options you can use to customize your form.

-For example, you can change the default column classes for the all form or on a particular field.
+For example, you can change the default column classes for the whole form or on a particular field.
 ```
 var form = new BootstrapFormz({
 	name: "myform",